 As for building and managing retirement savings, Wes is a believer in income investing.
 An income portfolio consists of assets that spin off regular cash payments in the form of dividends, interest and distributions.
 During the investor’s wealth-building years that income stream is reinvested in the portfolio to accelerate its growth.
 In retirement, those payments can be directed into the investor’s bank account as a sort of paycheck to help meet monthly expenses.

 Wes’ accomplishments have earned him national recognition.
 Barron’s has named him one of America’s top 1,200 Financial Advisors each year since 2014.
-In 2019 Barron’s also named him a top 100 Independent Financial Advisor in America.
+In 2019 and 2020 Barron’s also named him a top 100 Independent Financial Advisor in America.
 He was also named as one of the country’s top 40 investment advisors under 40 by Investment News in 2014.

 Before joining CIA, Wes worked for UBS Financial Services in its Atlanta office.
 He holds a degree in economics from the University of North Carolina, Chapel Hill.